For part 1 of the Digital VFO click here.

 Here is a different view of the boards connected together:

-I was relieved and pleased that the VFO worked first time and the 3.2" TFT display is clear to view and a nice size.
+I was relieved and pleased that the VFO worked the first time and the 3.2" TFT display is clear to view and a nice size.

-Project files and software will soon be made available via the Groups.io platform by joining my G6LBQ community group where you can discuss my projects, ask questions and help others.
+Project files and software will soon be made available via the Groups.io platform by joining my G6LBQ community group, where you can discuss my projects, ask questions and help others.

 No comments: